matiaspakua/tech.notes.io/pages/books/book_extreme_programming_explained.md

 ### Human Resources

 1. How much incentive does a person have to help others if he will be evaluated on individual performance?
-2. Teams have solved the evaluation problem in two ways:
+2. Teams have solved the evaluation problem in two ways
-	3. Either by continuing individual goals, reviews, and raises or,
+	* Either by continuing individual goals, reviews, and raises or,
- 	4. By moving to team-based incentives and raises.
+	* By moving to team-based incentives and raises.

 ### Roles